sgmurphy/wordpress-plugins/optinmonster/readme.txt

 Unlike other WordPress lead generation plugins, OptinMonster comes with reliable A/B split testing and accurate analytics without slowing down your site.

-Most of them use wp-ajax to setup nalytics.
+Most of them use wp-ajax to setup analytics.
 This slows down your site and also results in unreliable analytics due to cache plugin settings.

 Similarly, A/B testing in a most WordPress popup plugins is broken because caching plugins can skew the data.